MCP Server

 - Approve the consent screen ("Allow [client] to access your projects?")

-- Start talking to your data: "Show me all my projects"
+- Start talking to your data: "Create a project where I can manage all my real estates"

 Authentication